Resident Evil Requiem: Release

 Capcom announced Resident Evil Requiem at Summer Game Fest on June 6, 2025, with a release date of February 27, 2026.
 The trailer was the show's concluding reveal.
 The trailer featured the devastated Raccoon City, including the police station of Resident Evil 2 and Resident Evil 3.
-Resident Evil Requiem was added to over 1 million wishlists across all the platforms it is set for release on.
-A playable demo was made available at the 2025 Gamescom and Pax West conventions in August 2025.
-A Nintendo Switch 2 version was announced during a Nintendo Direct presentation in September 2025, for release alongside the other platforms, in addition to Switch 2 versions of its predecessors Resident Evil 7: Biohazard (2017) and Resident Evil Village (2021).
-A Nintendo Switch 2 Pro Controller themed after the game will be released alongside the game, with an amiibo of Grace releasing in 2026.
-Additionally, pre-ordering the game through the Epic Games Store will grant cosmetics based on the game in Fortnite in March 2026.
+Requiem was added to over 1 million wishlists across all the platforms it is set for release on.
+3 weeks before the release, it reached 5 million wishlists.
+A playable demo was made available at the 2025 Gamescom and PAX West conventions in August 2025.